pi-star-2025/pi_star/Genetics/sexuality.md

 Blood that is most tightly knotted creates the strongest emotions and control over the body.
 In real time, this blood spins the fastest, influencing the spinning of slower-spinning blood like rotation.

 This fastest-spinning blood can also have a preference to go UP or DOWN.
-If there is a strong preference to go UP or DOWN, this then transcends biologoical functions of blood and expresses personality.
+If there is a strong preference to go UP or DOWN, this then transcends biological functions of blood and expresses personality.
 Hence, blood expresses the most *humanity* in the crown of the head and the feet.

 At the top of the head (crown) and third eye, there is a desire to move UP.
 This is most personality.